kjhosein/nagios-freeswitch-plugin/README.md

 `check_freeswitch_health.pl` is a plugin for Nagios that checks various health parameters on a FreeSWITCH server.
 It takes advantage of the `fs_cli` FreeSWITCH command-line tool.
 It may be extended to check practically anything that fs_cli can check.

+## This Version

+This version of the plugin, which exists only on this branch, is for Sangoma NSG devices.
+Thanks to user [richilp](https://github.com/richilp) who submitted this via [issue #4](https://github.com/kjhosein/nagios-freeswitch-plugin/issues/4).

 ## License

 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.